FreshRealm/coding-standards/definition-of-done.md

 A development ticket can be considered done if all of the following questions can be answered with “Yes”:

 - Do you have confidence in your understanding of what the development ticket is asking of you?
+Does it make sense?
 - Are you done writing code for the task?
 - Have you evaluated possible unexpected interactions of your code changes?
 - Will your future self or your co-workers understand the cleverness you used in your solution?
 - Have unit tests been written for all business logic?
-- Are unit tests passing?
+- Are automated tests passing?
 - Has the feature or bug fix been functionally tested?
 - Does the change meet the acceptance requirements of the business?
 - Have you merged the current development branch back into your feature branch?